THS-International/website/src/markdown-pages/vision.md

 In order to do so, we believe that the THS International Reception should be a platform for students to connect with all chapters, clubs, associations, and groups at THS.
 Our future vision is to coordinate a Reception, in which events are hosted _by everyone, for everyone_, meaning that Chapters, KTH/THS associations, and the THS International Reception work together to create events for everyone.

 By offering this platform we move one step closer to the vision, decreasing language barriers and making the student life more open to everyone along the way.
 We want to create an environment where everyone feels welcomed, integrated, and included in the KTH community.
-We strongly believe that we can achieve this task, but only together.
+We strongly believe that we can achieve this task, but _only together_.